Rules and procedures for housing society elections in India

 1 Intimation of intention to hold voting on resolutions 2-7 days in advance Draft resolutions

-2 Voting invite 24 hrs in advance Voting link, User ID, voting process
+2 Voting invite 24 hrs in advance.
+Voting link, User ID and voting process.

 Passing of resolutions by just show if hands in meeting is avoidable due to following reasons: